-As you will see in this management plan, Council also remains focussed on our core activities of:
+As you will see in this Management Plan, Council also remains focussed on our core activities of:

-- waste management (total expenditure of \$13M) - footpath and cycleway construction (total expenditure of \$1.2M) - roads maintenance and construction (total expenditure of \$7.5M) - town centre upgrades (total expenditure of \$2.5M) - drainage maintenance and construction (total expenditure of \$4.375M) - parks and playground maintenance and construction (total expenditure of \$12.6M).
+- waste management (total expenditure of \$13M) - footpath and cycleway construction (total expenditure of \$1.2M) - roads maintenance and construction (total expenditure of \$7.5M) - town centre upgrades (total expenditure of \$2.5M) - drainage maintenance and construction (total expenditure of \$4.375M) - environmental programs (total expenditure \$1.1M) - parks and playground maintenance and construction (total expenditure of \$12.6M).

-In our last community satisfaction survey residents identified improvements to our public toilets as their highest priority and we continue to upgrade these amenities with plans to \$350,000.
+In our last community satisfaction survey residents identified improvements to our public toilets as their highest priority, we will continue to upgrade these amenities with plans to spend \$350,000.